ics-iot-bootcamp/cerberus_research/README.md

 Related research paper will be there soon.

 **cerberus_full_package** contains Cerberus source code that distributed to premium members of originated forum.
 Credits: DC8044

-Initial analysis shows that the Andorid V2 in the source package is not the latest version.
+Initial analysis shows that the Android V2 in the source package is not the latest version.
 It lacks Android 10 improvements.

 This repository currently has two tools that can be used.